Wisemen

-The second version, which was released in tandem with the UK re-release of the single, has Blunt burning his personal papers and passport in a forest before slowly internally combusting.
-This video has been released to the US market.
-During a guest-hosting slot on the BBC2 programme "Never Mind The Buzzcocks", Blunt was asked what the line meant and said that "Semi" referred to a "semi-automatic rifle".
-The second music video was filmed on 3 February 2006 and directed by Paul Minor.

 Release

 "Wisemen" was first released on 7 March 2005 on three physical formats.
 The CD single includes an exclusive live performance of "No Bravery".
 The DVD includes the original video for "Wisemen", exclusive "Making Of" footage and a live audio recording of "Out of My Mind".
 The 7-inch vinyl includes a live performance of "Billy".
 The re-release, issued on 13 March 2006, was also available on three physical formats, containing a similar track listing.
 CD1 includes a live performance of "Out of My Mind", taken from the initial DVD single; CD2 includes the live performances of "No Bravery" and "Out of My Mind", plus the video for "Wisemen"; and the limited edition one-sided 7-inch vinyl features "Wisemen" only.
 In Australia, the single was released on 17 April 2006.

 Chart performance

-During its original release, "Wisemen" became Blunt's first single not to chart within the top 40 on the UK Singles Chart, peaking at number 44.
+During its original release, "Wisemen" became Blunt's first single to chart within the top 100 on the UK Singles Chart, peaking at number 44.
 Following its UK re-release, the song became his fourth top-40 single when it peaked at number 23 on the same chart, spending a total of six weeks in the top 75.
 It reached number 11 in Australia and became his third single to reach the top 20.
 In Canada, the song became an airplay hit, reaching number three on the BDS Airplay chart.